ebsaral/ebsaral/Quotes.md

 ### "We don't belong to anyone or anywhere; we just try to get along on this chaotic sphere."

-We should redefine ourselves to find our common path to infinity.
+We must redefine ourselves to find our common path to infinity.
 Then we can follow bigger problems easier in peace.

 ### "Be a bug of your world until there is no exception to ruin its code."